Searching...

 Users affected: Computers running the Microsoft Windows operating system

-Infection and spread: The worm appeared in email inboxes, posing as a contact, with the message “ILOVEYOU” in the subject line.
+Infection and spread: The worm appeared in email inboxes, posing as a contact, with the message “ILOVEYOUHeart” in the subject line.
 Once the attachment was opened, the worm sent a copy of itself to everyone in the person’s Windows Address Book.
 It also made a number of malicious changes to the user’s system.

 Hacker Motivation: (Revenge) Two young Filipino computer programming students, Reomel Ramones and Onel de Guzman, created the virus.
 De Guzman was already familiar with computer viruses.
 He had proposed to create one for his undergraduate thesis, which was not accepted, forcing him to drop out.